MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 Create a hub using one of the following methods:

-- [Azure AI Studio](../how-to/create-azure-ai-resource.md#create-a-hub-in-ai-studio): Create a hub for getting started.
+- [Azure AI Foundry portal](../how-to/create-azure-ai-resource.md#create-a-hub-in-ai-studio): Create a hub for getting started.
 - [Azure portal](../how-to/create-secure-ai-hub.md): Create a hub with your own networking.
 - [Bicep template](../how-to/create-azure-ai-hub-template.md).